Deepakojha632/Atithi/README.md

 # Atithi
-A tourism app for pondicherry
+A tourism application for pondicherry
-NIC Project
+(NIC Project)